Household effects

 - Wine "cellars" and other collections

-- Other alcoholic beverages (e.g., spirits) may be considered for this concession.
+- Other alcoholic beverages (for example, spirits) may be considered for this concession.

 Criteria for household effects concession